 5) You also help women navigate fertility.
 Of the many things you tell women, do you have 3 tips you might suggest to help women think about supporting fertility with their food choices?

-- Don’t be afraid of fats: Fats are essential for healthy hormone production and maintaining blood sugar balance so if you are trying to get pregnant we want to make sure we are including enough in our diet.
+- Don’t be afraid of fats: Fats are essential for healthy hormone production and maintaining blood sugar balance, so if you are trying to get pregnant you want to make sure you are including enough in your diet.
 Swap fat-free products (especially dairy) for their full fat alternatives.
-That being said all not fat is created equal!
+That being said, not all fat is created equal!
 Focus on Omega-3s (Wild Salmon, Chia Seeds, Hemp Seeds and Walnuts) and unprocessed monounsaturated fats (Olive Oil, Avocado and Almonds).

 6) We truly believe that fitness does not exist in a vacuum (especially during pregnancy!) and look for knowledgeable practitioners to refer our clients when they need support in other areas like nutrition.
 How could we as trainers help YOU do your job better with our clients?
 How might we work together?

 I definitely believe in a holistic approach to wellness.
-As trainers you can encourage your clients to seek nutrition support from a licensed registered dietitian such as myself that can compliment your training.
-These is no “one size fits all” when it comes to nutrition and fitness.
-Every body is different, what works for one person may not work for another, and nutrition and exercise needs to reflect those differences.
-Working closely together to create a personalized nutrition and fitness plan, can provide clients with the best outcomes.
+As trainers, you can encourage your clients to seek nutrition support from a licensed registered dietitian such as myself who can compliment their training.
+There is no “one size fits all” when it comes to nutrition and fitness.
+Every body is different.
+What works for one person may not work for another, and nutrition and exercise need to reflect those differences.
+Working closely together to create a personalized nutrition and fitness plan can provide clients with the best outcomes.

 7) What do you love the most about your work?

 From a very young age, I knew I wanted my work to serve something beyond just myself.
 No amount of money in the world would bring me the same amount of joy as when a client tells me how much I have helped them to finally feel healthy and happy in their body so they can get pregnant, have a healthy pregnancy, or feel good about how they feed their family.